Sunil-Pradhan/javascript-cheatsheet/README.md

 In JavaScript, a variable is like a temporary location where you store your data for future retrieval.

-There are 3 ways to create variables in javascript:
+There are 3 ways to create variables in JavaScript:

 `var`, `let`, `const`